Dishwasher Saying Check Water? Here’s How To Do It

 Solution: Here’s what you have to do:

-1. Drain the water from your Bosch dishwasher
+1. Drain the water from your Bosch dishwasher.

-2. Remove the pallets and the filter
+2. Remove the pallets and the filter.

-3. Remove any food particles or debris from the filter
+3. Remove any food particles or debris from the filter.

 4. Rinse the filter and put it back into the dishwasher.

 In our appliance expert’s experience, 9/10 times these two errors codes (E04 & E07) are related to a bad case break assembly.
-The assembly is the clear plastic assembly, usually on the left of the side of the dishwasher, that houses the water level sensor, water flow sensor, overflow sensor, and where the fill and drain hoses connect to.
-This is an easy repair that most people can do – though you’ll need to find your appliance’s tech sheet for model specific replacement instructions.
+The assembly is the clear plastic part, usually on the left of the side of the dishwasher, that houses the water level sensor, water flow sensor, overflow sensor, and where the fill and drain hoses connect to.

 Error Code E15

-2. Remove any excess water from the tray
+2. Remove any excess water from the tray.

-3. Dry the tray thoroughly and put it back into its normal position
+3. Dry the tray thoroughly and put it back into its normal position.

 Check Water On Samsung Dishwashers